amkera/recipe_puppy/README.md

 Type:

-"gem install 'uri-ssh_git'"
+`gem install 'uri-ssh_git'`

 ,

-"gem install 'json'"
+`gem install 'json'`

 , and

-"gem install 'httparty' "
+`gem install 'httparty'`

 into the command line to install the necessary gems to begin the program.

 ## Usage
-From the command line, change directory (cd) into the bin folder by typing cd bin
+From the command line, change directory (cd) into the recipe_puppy application by typing `cd bin`

-To start the program, enter ./bin/executable into the command line.
+To start the program, enter `./bin/executable` into the command line.

 ## Development